dnextreme88/nlrc-esl-system/README.md

 5. Clear cache and optimize files
 ``php artisan optimize:clear``

+### Some personal suggestions / personal todos not covered in other sections
+- [ ] Add notification event to notify teachers that their `meeting_slot` was selected and booked by a student.
+Also, add a way for the teachers to set a meeting_link (GMeet, Zoom etc.).
+We can also send an email to the teacher's email to notify them about this.
+- [ ] Comments system on a unit detail page?
+Students may be able to ask for help and teachers may respond etc.
+- [ ] Ratings system on a unit detail page?
+Just to make the app a little more reactive and lively.
+We could also show these to the user dashboard whatever units the student has already rated etc.

 ## TODOS NOTES (draft)
 - [ ] According to Ms. Jan Claire, textbooks / courses -> has lessons. this one is important and probably a must have in the system
+- [ ] Add ability to "register" teacher accounts in Admin Panel
 - [ ] Certifications are issued to students who completed the ESL course.
 Certificate printing with PDF (may have to use Kendo UI package?)
 - [x] Duration of booking of schedules: 30 minutes (25 minutes can be strategized by the teacher)
 - [ ] Feedback/Meeting remarks (new table?) - a system that lets teachers make comments to the student after a meeting has been conducted (more like a survey that gives them feedback)